Cruising in Mexico? If so, here’s a great product that I was told about by Verena (Pacific Sailors) and then a few more friends have told me about it.

 Verena reports that it’s fairly inexpensive at Costco in Baja — about $3 for a 3-pack — and slightly more at other groceries and on the mainland, but still not expensive.

 I’ve looked all over for this in the US — either online or at a store near me.
-I understand it’s available in some supermarkets in southern California, but I haven’t seen it in Illinois.
+I understand it’s available in some supermarkets in southern California, but I haven’t seen it in Illinois or Florida.
 Online, it’s expensive.
 Really expensive — over $10 per bag plus shipping.
 So while it would be a great cruising and camping food, I don’t think I’ll be buying it in the US . . . or at least not until the price comes down a bit!

 Wondering how much of what foods to take on your next trip?
 Know just how much to buy of what — all arranged by grocery store aisle — with our handy Provisioning Spreadsheet.
 Includes detailed instructions to edit it for your favorite foods, how much your family eats, and how long you’ll be gone.
 No spreadsheet skills needed!